michamos/RPP-online-hep-info/content.md

     REANA (REusable ANAlyses) is a system for instantiating research data analyses on the cloud using container-based solutions.
 It complements CERN Analysis Preservation permitting the reuse and revalidation of preserved analyses.
 It is being developed in close collaboration with DASPOS and RECAST. <http://reanahub.io/>

 * **RECAST:**
     Building on analysis preservation and re-use infrastructure of the LHC experiments, RECAST acts as a science gateway allowing theorists to suggest new reinterpretations of archived analyses of the LHC dataset.
-Experiments review suggestions and if approved, simulate the proposed models and re-run the archived analysis to determine their viability.
+Experiments review suggestions and, if approved, simulate the proposed models and re-run the archived analysis to determine their viability.
 Such reinterpretation results are then appended to the records of the original publication in the relevant digital archives.
     Its new website should be available soon at: <http://recast.cern.ch>

 ## Astrophysics